shreyansh268/shreyansh268/README.md

-### Hi there 👋
+### Hi👋, I am Shreyansh
+**I am a software QE professional and currently working as a Lead SDET with a global IT services organisation.**
 <!--
 **shreyansh268/shreyansh268** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on - Playwright (C#), WebDriverIO (JS), Selenium(C#)
+- 🌱 I’m currently learning - Role of AI in testing and vice-versa, Microsoft Copilot, Asynchronous programming
+- 👯 I’m looking to collaborate on - Optimization techniques for increasing software testing efficiency
+- 🤔 I’m looking for help with - Improving the use of design patterns in test automation solutions
+- 💬 Ask me about - Selenium, Appium, Quality engineering, Web/Mobile/API testing and automation
+- 📫 How to reach me: shrey350@gmail.com
+- ⚡ Fun fact: I am a Mechanical Engineering graduate.
+Build this ATV in college - https://www.facebook.com/mitbellatores/?locale=en_GB